-In October 2016, the Commission authorized the award of contracts to legal firms and financial consultants to assist in exploring a broadband network public-private partnership (P3) project, including the designing, building, financing, operating and maintenance of a fiber network for Commission data communications and the marketing and leasing of excess network capacity to private users along the System.
-The new system would replace an existing digital microwave network.
-The Commission shortlisted potential P3 teams and received three proposals.
-While the proposals demonstrated that the network could generate commercial revenue, none of the proposals were deemed to be financially advantageous to the Commission.
-As a result, the Commission announced in December 2018 that it was ending its pursuit of a P3 project and will pursue other options for its communication network.
-In place of the P3 project, the Commission elected to construct a fiber optic network in the areas of greatest need and will continue to utilize the existing microwave/ leased line network elsewhere.
-In summer of 2019, the Commission bid two design-build projects for the fiber optic network on the Mainline from the Harrisburg East interchange to the Delaware River Bridge (Contract 1), and for the entire length of the Northeast Extension (Contract 2).
-The Commission expects to issue notices to proceed in November and December 2020 for Contracts 1 and 2, respectively.
+In summer of 2019, the Commission bid two design-build projects for the fiber optic network on the Mainline from the Harrisburg East interchange to the Delaware River Bridge ("Contract 1"), and for the entire length of the Northeast Extension ("Contract 2") to augment the existing digital microwave network utilized throughout the System.
+Notices to proceed for Contracts 1 and 2 were issued in the fall of 2020.
 Construction completion dates are currently estimated to be November 2021 for Contract 1 and December 2021 for Contract 2.
 It is anticipated that the fiber optic network will be operational in June 2022.
-Additionally, the Commission released a request for proposals for the operation, maintenance and commercialization of the fiber optic network in December 2019.
-Extension of the fiber optic network for the remainder of the turnpike west of Harrisburg is dependent upon future funding, which may include revenues from the commercialization of the eastern network constructed under Contracts 1 and 2.
+Additionally, the Commission released a request for proposals for the operation, maintenance and commercialization of the fiber optic network in December 2019, and the notice to proceed was issued in February 2021.
+Extension of the fiber optic network for the remainder of the Mainline west of Harrisburg is dependent upon future funding, which may include revenues from the commercialization of the eastern network constructed under Contracts 1 and 2.